nstawfik/MedSentEval/README.md

 examples/bow.py
 In examples/bow.py, we evaluate the quality of the average of word embeddings.

-References
+%##References
-Please considering citing [1] if using this code for evaluating sentence embedding methods.
+%Please considering citing [1] if using this code for evaluating sentence embedding methods.

-SentEval: An Evaluation Toolkit for Universal Sentence Representations [1] A. Conneau, D. Kiela, SentEval: An Evaluation Toolkit for Universal Sentence Representations
+%SentEval: An Evaluation Toolkit for Universal Sentence Representations
+%[1] A. Conneau, D. Kiela, SentEval: An Evaluation Toolkit for Universal Sentence Representations

-@article{conneau2018senteval,
+%@article{conneau2018senteval,
-  title={SentEval: An Evaluation Toolkit for Universal Sentence Representations}, author={Conneau, Alexis and Kiela, Douwe}, journal={arXiv preprint arXiv:1803.05449}, year={2018}
+  %title={SentEval: An Evaluation Toolkit for Universal Sentence Representations},
-}
+  %author={Conneau, Alexis and Kiela, Douwe},
+  %journal={arXiv preprint arXiv:1803.05449},
+ % year={2018}
+%}

 ## Refrences
 [1] Conneau, Alexis, and Douwe Kiela.
 "Senteval: An evaluation toolkit for universal sentence representations." arXiv preprint arXiv:1803.05449 (2018).